mikelee1313/SPO_Branding/README.md

     # Set to $false if you only want to update the logo without changing site colors
     ApplyThemeColors = $true

+    # Whether to apply an existing theme instead of creating a new one
+    # When set to $true, the script will look for the theme specified in Theme.Name
+    # and apply it without creating a new theme
+    ApplyExistingTheme = $false

     # Whether to process subsites in addition to site collections
     # Set to $true to apply branding to all subsites of the site collections in the CSV
     ProcessSubsites  = $true